Home Depot Background Check: How It Works (& What Not To Do)

 A screenshot showing that Home Depot will hire people with minor misdemeanors, but others such as theft and drug offenses can hurt their chances of getting the job.

-How long does a misdemeanor stay on your record and show up on a Home Depot background report?
-Misdemeanor convictions can stay on a person’s record indefinitely unless they are expunged or sealed, but Home Depot limits the lookback period to seven years in most cases.
+When it comes to the duration a misdemeanor remains on your record and whether it appears on a Home Depot background report, misdemeanor convictions can stay indefinitely unless expunged or sealed, but Home Depot typically reviews the past seven years.

-When looking at employment verification as part of the report, does getting fired go on your record?
-Getting fired can show up on the report if the person was fired if the report is being conducted in a state that allows disclosure of why a person was terminated from a job.
+When reviewing employment verification as part of the report, being fired can appear on the report if conducted in a state that permits disclosure of termination reasons.
 Employment verification is part of the background check process for Home Depot.

 As with misdemeanor convictions, Home Depot does hire individuals with a felony conviction except for certain types of offenses.
 Home Depot is a supporter of the Ban the Box movement meaning it has removed questions about felony and misdemeanor convictions from its applications and does weigh prior charges carefully when making hiring decisions.5